Itera/ada-django-kurs/__tasks__/part3/README.md

 "{% url '[APP_NAME]:[NAME]' %}"
 ```

-With this command, Django makes a little magic for you, and renders the view associated with `'[APP_NAME]:[NAME]'`.
+With this command, Django does a little magic for you, and renders the view associated with `'[APP_NAME]:[NAME]'`.
 However, for the detail view path, we also need the parameter `recipe_id`.
 To pass such variables into the URL path, you can add it as a parameter.
 Django will then use this variable in the path.
 Here is an example:

 ```python
 "{% url '[APP_NAME]:[NAME]' [VARIABLE] %}"
 ```

 Open `index.html`, and combine the HTML `<a>` tag and the Django URL to create a link to each recipe.
-You can easily solve this by adding the `<a>` tag around the recipe title.
+You can solve this by adding the `<a>` tag around the recipe title.

 Did you manage to create the link?
 If not, don't worry!
 Check out the `__solutions__` folder for an example of how you might do it.